 Did you know that gum disease is one of the leading causes of tooth loss in adults?
 According to the American Dental Association, 3/4 of American adults suffer from some form of gum disease.
+Bleeding gums are among the most common dental concerns Dr. Brown treats in Buford, GA.
 One of the earliest signs of gum disease is bleeding gums.
 When intercepted early by the dentist, gum disease can be easily managed with little risk of further infection.

 Buford, GA dentists Dr. Alla Brown and Dr. Amanda Newberry are highly experienced with preventive care and managed treatment of bleeding gums, gingivitis, and gum disease.
 Our dentists in Buford understand the effects of gum disease and recommend that patients visit twice yearly for dental exams and teeth cleanings.